alan-turing-institute/simulate/docs/job-manager.rst

 as described in the API endpoint description above.

-When the backend sends a status of "COMPLETED", the job-manager calls the ``get_outputs`` function, which finds the URL of the blobs on Azure blob storage.
+When the backend sends a status of "COMPLETED", the *manager* calls the ``get_outputs`` function, which finds the URL of the blobs on Azure blob storage.
 It then calls the middleware's ``output`` API endpoint with this information, as detailed above.
 Note that there is no SAS token appended